awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 # What Is the AWS Command Line Interface?<a name="cli-chap-welcome"></a>

 **Important**
-On January 10th, 2020, AWS CLI version 1\.17 and later will no longer support Python 2\.6 or Python 3\.3\.
-After this date, the installer for the AWS CLI will require Python 2\.7, Python 3\.4, or a later version to successfully install the AWS CLI\.
-For more information, see [Using the AWS CLI version 1 with Python 2\.6 or Python 3\.3](deprecate-python-26-33.md) in this guide, and the [deprecation announcement in this blog post](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/)\.
+On January 10th, 2020, AWS CLI version 1, which requires a separate installation of Python to operate, stopped supporting Python versions 2\.6 and 3\.3\.
+All builds of AWS CLI version 1 released after January 10th, 2020, starting with version 1\.17, require Python 2\.7, Python 3\.4, or a later version to successfully use the AWS CLI\.
+This change does not affect the following versions of the AWS CLI:
+**Windows MSI installer version of AWS CLI version 1\.** The Windows MSI installer for AWS CLI version 1 includes and uses its own embedded copy of Python, independent of any other Python version that you might have installed\.
+If you're using an MSI installer\-based AWS CLI, no changes are required\.
+**AWS CLI version 2\.** All installers for AWS CLI version 2 include and use an embedded copy of Python, independent of any other Python version that you might have installed\.
+If you're using AWS CLI version 2, no changes are required\.
+For more information, see [Using the AWS CLI version 1 with Earlier Versions of Python](deprecate-old-python-versions.md) in this guide, and the [deprecation announcement in this blog post](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/)\.

 The AWS Command Line Interface \(AWS CLI\) is an open source tool that enables you to interact with AWS services using commands in your command\-line shell\.